open-wc/open-wc/packages/scoped-elements/README.md

    }
    ```

-6. You can not use tag names using javascript querySelectors, but you could use an id, a class name or even a property instead.
+6. You cannot use tag names using javascript querySelectors, but you could use an id, a class name or even a property instead.

    ```js
    🚫 this.shadowRoot.querySelector('my-panel');